paezha/University-AI-Panel/README.md

     pan-partisan affair”.
 Is it any wonder that universities in the province are pushed to find “efficiencies”?

+[^8]: Quite a few of them made by entities and individuals that had a
+    stake in the adoption of the technology, ranging from “AI is inevitable, and I will sell it to you” to “AI is inevitable, and for a consulting fee I will tell you how to level up with it”.

-[^7]: Curiously, Allerin is not identified as an artificial intelligence
+[^9]: Curiously, Allerin is not identified as an artificial intelligence
     company in Joshi (2022) but only in the much later article by Garsten (2024).

-[^8]: Rhett Power is a motivational speaker and executive coach
+[^10]: Rhett Power is a motivational speaker and executive coach

-[^9]: Probably to work on something else, and not for the university,
+[^11]: Probably to work on something else, and not for the university,
     hence leading to “efficiencies”

-[^10]: Anthony Hié is Chief Innovation and Digital officer at
+[^12]: Anthony Hié is Chief Innovation and Digital officer at
     [Excelia](https://www.excelia-group.com/about-excelia/our-schools/excelia-business-school).
     Claire Thouary is the founder of [QACE UP](http://qace-up.fr), a consulting firm that supports higher-education institutions in their quest for “quality excellence”, whatever that means.

-[^11]: A task of dubious legality, and clearly a way to cheat students
+[^13]: A task of dubious legality, and clearly a way to cheat students
     of a learning experience

-[^12]: In my 20+ years of experience as an educator, writing syllabi has
+[^14]: In my 20+ years of experience as an educator, writing syllabi has
     been essential to understand my own courses; automating the task is another way of cheapening the quality of the learning experience for students

-[^13]: Writing in 2022, Mr. Hié predicted that the metaverse would be a
+[^15]: Writing in 2022, Mr. Hié predicted that the metaverse would be a
     [revolution in higher
     education](https://www.linkedin.com/pulse/metaverse-dedicated-pedagogy-revolution-higher-education-anthony-hi%C3%A9).
     On February, 2023, Microsoft